Effects of resource competition on evolution and adaptive radiation: Abstract

 \section{Abstract}

-The entanglement of population dynamics, evolution and adaptive radiation for the species sharing common resources is studied.
-For the population dynamics we modify the competitive Lotka-Volterra equations introducing a new resource contest principles.
-The functional response of the model differs from linear and ratio-dependent functional response.
-We implement realistically the effects of beneficial and deleterious mutations on the coefficients in the equations governing the population dynamics and consider the spontaneously occurring reproductive isolation.
-To trace the phylogeny relations in the evolving ecosystems, we use the effective digital genomes and then use the flexible molecular clock technique.
-The proposed model is in agreement with the competition exclusion principle and no vacant niche axiom.
-We demonstrate the mechanism that contributes to prevention of the genomic decay: the competition and selection between the recently diverged species/populations.
-We demonstrate that the large resource influx and fast speciation are favorable conditions against the genomic decay.
-The model predicts that in the case of several constant in time resources one observes very rapid specialization and in the unstable environment the omnivory strategy was preferable.
+The entanglement of population dynamics, evolution, and adaptive radiation for species competing for resources is studied.
+For resource harvesting, we modify the model used in Ref. \textit{Phys.
+Rev. Lett.} \textbf{118} 048103 and introduce new resource contest principles.
+We realistically implement the effects of beneficial and deleterious mutations on the coefficients in the equations governing the population dynamics and consider the emergence of reproductive isolation.
+The proposed model is shown to be in agreement with the competitive exclusion principle and no vacant niche principle.
+We establish a mechanism that contributes to preventing the accumulation of irreversible deleterious mutations: competition between recently diverged species/subpopulations.
+The proposed model is applicable for descriptions of more complex systems.
+In case of many constants in time resources, one observes very rapid specialization, a feature not reproducible by the common model.